Last updated: July 2013

 Firefox is the supported browser and can be started by single-clicking the icon in the panel ().

-Chromium is available, but not officially supported, and can be accessed from Dash Home -> Applications -> Type, then select it from Web Browsing -> Unsupported.
+Chromium is also available and can be accessed from Dash Home -> Applications -> Type, then select it from Web Browsing.
 The Text-based browsers lynx and w3m are also available; to start these type the program name in a terminal window.

 You will need to configure any unsupported browser that you wish to use.